-These fish are not exceptionally difficult to care for, and mostly just needing their water to be kept clean.
-At least 25 - 50% of the tank water should be replaced once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
-Aquariums are closed systems and regardless of size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
+These fish are not exceptionally difficult to care for provided that their water is kept clean.
+At least 25 to 50% of the tank water should be replaced once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.

 The Golden Zebra Danio is fairly hardy and will adapt to most aquarium conditions.
-It is a schooling species that will spend most time in the top and middle regions, particularly if there is open water or water current.
+This schooling species will spend most of the time in the top and middle regions, particularly if there is open water or water current.
 Though a school of danios can be kept in a smaller aquarium, they will do best in about a 20 gallon size.
-Provide good filtration and the tank should be covered to prevent jumps.
+Provide good filtration and keep the tank covered to prevent jumps.

 These fish are most effectively displayed in tanks with subdued lighting and a dark colored fine gravel or sand substrate.
-They like a well planted aquariums and a variety of plants will make them feel safe.
+They like a well planted aquarium, and a variety of plants will make them feel safe.
 Some good selections include Water Wisteria, Hornwort, and Java Fern.
-As these fish are also extremely active swimmers they will need some open areas for swimming.
+As these fish are also extremely active swimmers, they will need some open areas for swimming.